List of awards and nominations received by Silverchair: MTV Video Music Awards

 Silverchair was awarded twice for MTV International Viewers' Choice Award, presented by MTV.
 MTV Australia later inaugurated the MTV Australia Video Music Awards, commencing in 2005.
 Silverchair was nominated for the first time in 2007 for two awards and won the newly introduced Video Vanguard Award.

 Triple J Hottest 100

 The annual music poll Triple J Hottest 100 was inaugurated in 1989 and is based on the public votes of Australian youth radio station Triple J listeners.
-Silverchair has scored 14 songs in the Hot 100.
+Silverchair has scored 17 songs in the Hot 100.
 Five songs by Silverchair entered the Top 100 in 2002, which at the time was the most number of entries in a single Hot 100 chart for an Australian artist.

 In 1998, a poll was held known as the "Hottest 100 of all time", where the song choices were not limited to a particular year.
 "Tomorrow" was placed 59th on the list and "Abuse Me" was placed 83rd.

+In 2025, a poll was held known as the "Hottest 100 of Australian songs", where any Australian song released prior to 19 January 2025 was eligible to be voted for.
+"Tomorrow" was placed 17th on the list, "Straight Lines" was placed 28th, and "Freak" was placed 72nd.